m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-hmm.md

  - *What does the pivot table suggest to you about the true authors of the **shortest** "MADISON or HAMILTON" essays?*

-   When looking at the essays that use between
-   5,600 characters and 11,199 characters
-   we find 16 essays credited to HAMILTON individually, no essays credited to MADISON individually, and four "MADISON or HAMILTON" essays.
+   When looking at the essays that use fewer than 11,200 characters, we find 16 essays credited to HAMILTON individually, no essays credited to MADISON individually, and four "MADISON or HAMILTON" essays.